 - Provide a description (optional).

-- In assignments, choose whether this policy applies to all users of Office 365 ProPlus, or just to users who anonymously access documents using Office for the web.
+- In assignments, choose whether this policy applies to all users of Microsoft 365 Apps for enterprise, or just to users who anonymously access documents using Office for the web.

 - Select the AAD-based security group that is assigned to the policy configuration.
 Each policy configuration can only be assigned to one group, and each group can only be assigned one policy configuration.

 - Configure the policy settings to be included in the policy configuration.
 You can search on the policy setting name to find the policy setting that you want to configure.
-You can also filter on the application and whether the policy has been configured.
-The platform column indicates whether the policy is applied to Office 365 ProPlus for Windows devices, Office for the web, or all.
+You can also filter on the application, on whether the policy is a recommended security baseline, and on whether the policy has been configured.
+The platform column indicates whether the policy is applied to Microsoft 365 Apps for enterprise for Windows devices, Office for the web, or all.